clojurists-together/clojuriststogether.org/content/news/2019/q1-2019-survey-results.md

 ### How would you like us to allocate our funding?

-80% of respondents wanted us to fund a mix of established and speculative projects, and 20% wantes us to only fund established projects.
+80% of respondents wanted us to fund a mix of established and speculative projects, and 20% wanted us to only fund established projects.
 This is roughly the same as our Q4 2018 survey.
 In Q3 2018 the mix was 70/30.

 ### What are we doing well, what could we be doing better?